On Presidents Day: Local school district anti-Trump?

 By Deborah Baber Savalla

 February 20, 2017

 Today is Presidents Day.
 Our 45th President took office 31 days ago in time-honored tradition yet an English teacher at Campana High School in Camarillo reportedly was upset that she lost a $100 bet since President Trump was not assassinated on Inauguration Day.
-We know this because she said so to her class.

 According to Fox News & Commentary host Todd Starnes citing an interview with the mother of a student in the classroom, Campana High School also has a history of anti-Trump sentiments; sentiments that evidently are shared in classrooms targeting our youth and our future leaders.
 The assassination classroom comment was the last straw.
 The parents of this student have filed a formal complaint with Superintendent Angelica Ramsey but have yet to receive a response, according to Todd Starnes: